Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Experiment Setup

 We implement the proposed algorithm in C++ and conduct the proposed MOEDA design flow experiments on a 2.2GHz Xeon E5-2650 CPU.
-The ISCAS-85 benchmark circuits~\cite{iscas} are implemented and optimised using the Cadence\textsuperscript{\textregistered} digital flow suite.
-Benchmark circuits in the form of RTL designs are synthesised into gate-level netlists using Genus\textsuperscript{TM} (v17.11)~\cite{genus}.
-These netlists are then optimised using the proposed flow in tandem with the physical implementation tool Innovus\textsuperscript{TM} (v17.11)~\cite{innovus} to generate the layouts from the optimised netlists.
+The benchmark circuits from ISCAS-85~\cite{iscas} and EPFL~\cite{amaru2015epfl} are implemented and optimised using the Cadence\textsuperscript{\textregistered} digital flow suite.
+Benchmark circuits in the form of RTL designs are synthesised into gate-level netlists using Genus\textsuperscript{TM} (v17.11).
+These netlists are then optimised using the proposed flow in tandem with the physical implementation tool Innovus\textsuperscript{TM} (v17.11) to generate the layouts from the optimised netlists.
+The versions of used EDA tools represented the most up-to-date flow when we performed the experiments.
+We also have full optimisation licences of Cadence\textsuperscript{\textregistered} digital flow.
+All experiments are using a TSMC 65nm low-power core cell library (TCBN65LP) in standard threshold voltage.